 This is one of the best parks in Africa for offering a range of activities and an authentic experience.
 Game viewing is exceptional, with an impressive concentration of elephant and buffalo during the dry season, as well as all of the big cats.
 Wild dog is regularly seen – and if guests are lucky, they can witness them on foot.
 The stand-out camps here, for witnessing wild dog, are Stretch Ferreira Safaris Camp and Vundu Camp.

-The Selous is one of Tanzania’s most beautiful parks, with activities focused on the Rufiji River or the surrounding lakes.
+Nyerere (formerly Selous) is one of Tanzania’s most beautiful parks, with activities focused on the Rufiji River or the surrounding lakes.
 It is one of my favorite parks – and combining it with its neighboring park, Ruaha, makes for an exceptional trip.
-It is reported that Selous boasts the highest African wild dog population numbers in Africa.
+It is reported that Nyerere boasts the highest African wild dog population numbers in Africa.
 My favorite value accommodation here is Lake Manze Tented Camp, a fantastic little camp.
 If you are looking for a classic camp then you cannot go wrong with Sand Rivers or Beho Beho being your premier options.

 3. Kwando–Linyanti, Botswana